Legal guide for company directors and CEOs in Austria

 The articles of association may provide for an optional supervisory board.
 The supervisory board has a controlling function, and thus its members are non-executive.

-2. What is the role of non-executive or supervisory directors?
+2. What is the role of non-executive or supervisory board members?

-The supervisory board of an Austrian private limited company (if the company has a supervisory board) must supervise the management of the company.
+The supervisory board of an Austrian private limited company and a flexible company (if the company has a supervisory board) must in essence supervise the management of the company.
 This primarily includes supervising higher-level aspects of corporate policy, corporate planning, the coordination of decision-makers, performance review and the filling of management positions in the company.

 In supervising the management of the company, the supervisory board has a number of rights and duties:

-• it may at any time request a report from the directors on the affairs of the company, including its relations with a group company,
+• it may at any time request a report from the directors on the affairs of the company, including its relations with affiliates in the same group of companies,

 • it may inspect and examine the books and records of the company as well as its assets, in particular the company's cash, securities and products,